raphaelbassani/ja_paguei/README.md

 ---

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License (https://opensource.org/license/mit).

 ---